British literature: Theatre

-The theatrical landscape has been reconfigured, moving from a single national theatre at the end of the twentieth-century to four as a result of the devolution of cultural policy.
+The theatrical landscape has been reconfigured, moving from a single national theatre at the end of the 20th century to four as a result of the devolution of cultural policy.

 Genre fiction

 E. L. James' erotic romance trilogy Fifty Shades of Grey, Fifty Shades Darker, and Fifty Shades Freed, along with the companion novel Grey: Fifty Shades of Grey as Told by Christian, have sold over 100 million copies globally, and set the record in the United Kingdom as the fastest selling paperback of all time.
 The perceived success and promotion of genre fiction authors from Scotland provoked controversy in 2009 when James Kelman criticised, in a speech at the Edinburgh International Book Festival, the attention afforded to "upper middle-class young magicians" and "detective fiction" by the "Anglocentric" Scottish literary establishment.

+Literature for children and young adults

+Cressida Cowell wrote How to Train Your Dragon, a series of 12 books set in a fictional Viking world.
+Philip Pullman's is famous for his fantasy trilogy His Dark Materials, which follows the coming-of-age of two children as they wander through a series of parallel universes against a backdrop of epic events.

 Literary institutions

 Original literature continues to be promoted by institutions such as the Eisteddfod in Wales and the Welsh Books Council.
 The Royal Society of Edinburgh includes literature within its sphere of activity.
 Literature Wales is the Welsh national literature promotion agency and society of writers, which administers the Wales Book of the Year award.
 The imported eisteddfod tradition in the Channel Islands encouraged recitation and performance, a tradition that continues today.

 Formed in 1949, the Cheltenham Literature Festival is the longest-running festival of its kind in the world.
 The Hay Festival in Wales attracts wide interest, and the Edinburgh International Book Festival is the largest festival of its kind in the world.

 The Poetry Society publishes and promotes poetry, notably through an annual National Poetry Day.
 World Book Day is observed in Britain and the Crown Dependencies on the first Thursday in March annually.